mgreiler/awesome-code-review-checklists/README.md

 # Awesome Code Review Checklists

 A curated list of code review checklists.

-Contributions welcome!
+**Contributions welcome!**
+Please add code review checklists that you have checked for their awesomeness.
+Also, please help validate and check excisting checklists and raise any concerns that you have with them.

 ## General Code Review Checklists